dibyendumajumdar/dmr_c/README.md

 ### Using the NanoJIT backend

 This is very similar to how the LLVM backend is used.
-There is again a single API call to compile C code.
-There are additional steps need to execute the compiled code.
+There is again a single API call to compile C code; this is declared in header file `dmr_c.h`.
+Additional steps are needed to execute the compiled code.

 ```C
 bool dmrC_nanocompile(int argc, char **argv, NJXContextRef module,